Guide to Successful Writing

 Let's start with a list of "No, don't ever do that's"

-Please, if you want someone like me to enjoy your story, don't:
+Please, if you want someone like me to enjoy your story, don't do some things:

-- Introduce any character all in a rush, and especially not in the first paragraph.
+- Don't introduce any character all in a rush, and especially not in the first paragraph.
 "I'm Freddie, I'm 6'3", weigh 150lbs and am gay" turns me right off.

 - Never talk about sizes of genitals, especially improbable sizes.
 "He took out his 10 inch penis" is a big turnoff.
 If it was large there has to be a better way of describing it!

-- Use words like 'fuck' where there is a better word, especially when writing erotica.
+- Do not use words like 'fuck' where there is a better word, especially when writing erotica.
 The word 'fuck' and similar, brutal words, make a story judder for the reader.
 Of course there are times to use brutal words, so use them then, but only then.

 - Volumes of ejaculate are also a huge turnoff.
 And most of them are way to big.
 "I must have cum a whole half pint!"
 Well, no, you didn't.
 You had the same teaspoonful that we all get.
 And so reality goes away and we stop reading your otherwise excellent story.

-- Confuse " and ' where you are speaking and thinking.
+- Never confuse " and ' where you are speaking and thinking.
 Now this is a preference, but my house style is to use " for speech and ' for thinking or quotes.
 Getting this wrong confuses the heck out of your reader.

-- Use words you don't normally use in speech.
+- Never use words you don't normally use yourself in speech.

-- Use words spelt oddly to reflect a dialect.
+- Please don't use words spelt oddly to reflect a dialect.
 Tell us what the dialect is and then write normally.
 You can still use 'gonna' instead of 'going to' if the speech flows better, but never attempt (say) an Irish brogue with weird spellings.

-- Search for variants on 'he said', just say 'he said'
+- Never search for variants on 'he said', just say 'he said'

 There are some things you need to do, too: